 for every abelian group $A$ and integer $n$.
 Here $A\{p\}$ is shorthand for $\{ x\in A\, |\, px=0\}$.
 In summary, ii) holds if and only if the multiplication by $p$ map

 is an isomorphism for every prime $p$.
 The latter is equivalent to i). \end{proof}

 We shall use the previous lemma in order to study cotangent complexes introduced by Illusie in \cite{illusie}.
 Let $R$ be a ring and set $R_\Q:=R\otimes_\Z\Q$.
-Then there is a canonical map
+There is a canonical map

-of cotangent complexes in $\Ho(\Ch_{\ge 0}(\Z))$.
-The first quasi isomorphism is obvious, while the second one is an instance of flat base change for cotangent complexes. \begin{lemma} The following are equivalent: \begin{enumerate} \item[i)] $\tau_R$ is a quasi isomorphism. \item[ii)] For every prime $p$, there is a quasi isomorphism $\bL_{R/\Z}\otimes_\Z^{\LLL}\bF_p\simeq 0$. \end{enumerate} If the abelian group underlying $R$ is torsion free, then i) and ii) are equivalent to \begin{enumerate} \item[iii)] For every prime $p$, $\bL_{(R/pR)/\bF_p}\simeq 0$. \end{enumerate} \end{lemma} \begin{proof} The equivalence of i) and ii) follows by applying Lemma \ref{rational} to $X=\bL_{R/\Z}$.
+between cotangent complexes in $\Ho(\Ch_{\ge 0}(\Z))$.
+The first quasi-isomorphism is obvious, while the second one is an instance of flat base change for cotangent complexes. \begin{lemma} The following statements are equivalent. \begin{enumerate} \item[i)] $\tau_R$ is a quasi-isomorphism. \item[ii)] For every prime $p$, there is a quasi-isomorphism $\bL_{R/\Z}\otimes_\Z^{\LLL}\bF_p\simeq 0$. \end{enumerate} If the abelian group underlying $R$ is torsion free, then i) and ii) are equivalent to \begin{enumerate} \item[iii)] For every prime $p$, $\bL_{(R/pR)/\bF_p}\simeq 0$. \end{enumerate} \end{lemma} \begin{proof} The equivalence of i) and ii) follows by applying Lemma \ref{rational} to $X=\bL_{R/\Z}$.
 If $R$ is torsion free, then it is flat as a $\Z$-algebra.
-Hence, by flat base change, there exists a quasi isomorphism
+Hence, by flat base change, there exists a quasi-isomorphism

 \end{proof}